-Calculate the time of falling, and the final velocity of an object, (or human), in free fall.
-Enter the initial velocity and height and this calculator will determine the final speed and time.
-(Assuming earth’s gravitational acceleration.
+Calculate the time of falling and the final speed of an object (or human) in free fall.
+Enter either the height (distance fallen) or the time and this calculator will determine the other and the final speed (assuming near-Earth gravity and neglecting air resistance; the calculator assumes the object is dropped from rest, v0 = 0).

 Free Fall Formula

-The formula to calculate the final velocity of an object in free fall is:
+The formula to calculate the final velocity of an object in free fall (taking downward as positive) is:

 • Where v is final velocity (m/s)